kneath/kneath.github.com/_posts/2007-06-25-textmate-todos.md

 layout: post
 title: Using TextMate's TODO bundle
 excerpt:
   If you use TextMate, you should really think about using the TODO bundle more often.
-It's a pretty simple, low-maintenance bundle that adds tremendous value to your code.
+It's a simple, low-maintenance bundle that adds tremendous value to your code.
 ---
 If you use TextMate, you should really think about using the TODO bundle more often.
-It's a pretty simple, low-maintenance bundle that adds tremendous value to your code.
+It's a simple, low-maintenance bundle that adds tremendous value to your code.

 ## Setting TODO, FIXME, and CHANGELOG